st10437348/st10437348_prog6221_Part2/README.md

 4. Keyword Detection
 The bot looks for specific keywords in your input.
 When a keyword is found, the bot gives a random helpful tip related to that topic.
-Even partial matches will trigger responses.
-Example: Typing "How do I create a strong password?" will trigger the password response.

 5. Sentiment Detection
 The bot also detects emotional keywords like: